-Massive power outage leaves 10,000 customers in Taupō without power
+Massive power outage leaves 16,000 customers in Taupō without power

-More than 10,000 customers are without power in Taupō after a massive outage this morning.
+Around 16,000 customers are without power in Taupō after a massive outage this morning.

-Unison spokesman Danny Gough said Transpower has lost supply to Taupō at their Wairakei Power Station grid exit point.
+Unison spokesman Danny Gough said Transpower had lost supply to Taupō at their Wairakei substation grid exit point about 8.40am.

+"Unison has been advised by Transpower they are investigating an issue relating to the 33kV switchboard at their Wairakei substation.
+They will provide us with an update as soon as they have completed their inspection"

+"We understand it's frustrating for people on a busy Monday morning.
+We will be working to get power back up safely soon," he said.

-"All we know from them at this point is they have had an issue where both transformers that supply into the main Taupō area have tripped out.
+Earlier Gough said both transformers that supplied the main Taupō area had been tripped out.

-"They are investigating the cause and are hoping to have an update within half an hour."
+Gough said approximately 16,000 customers were without power across the wider Taupo region.

 "We have done what we can in terms of supplying off other feeders from our network.
 However, you can say a large swath of Taupō is without power at the moment.